MrPr3ntice/M3_2022/README.md

 # M3_2022
-Code Examples for the Talk "Transfer learning and domain adaptation of AI models." on the M3 Conference 2022 in Karlsruhe, GER (2022/07/03).
+Code Examples for the talk "Transfer Learning and Domain Adaptation of AI Models." on the M3 Conference 2022 in Karlsruhe, GER (2022/07/03).

 ## Colab links
 Here you find the Google Colab links to execute the example notebooks in this repository.